-(2) Vacation Time Sharing Lease Plans: The principles above also apply to exchanges involving "vacation time sharing lease plans" defined in Code Section 27-32-10(8).
+- (2) Vacation Time Sharing Lease Plans: The principles above also apply to exchanges involving "vacation time sharing lease plans" defined in Code Section 27-32-10(8).
 While the purchase of a "vacation time sharing lease plan" is specifically exempted from the sales tax under Code Sections 26-32-170 and 12-36-2120(31), the exchange of accommodations at a unit under such a plan for accommodations at another unit under a vacation time sharing ownership plan, a vacation time sharing lease plan, or a membership plan is subject to the sales tax on accommodations since such an exchange is not the sale of a "vacation time sharing lease plan."
 Such an exchange is the sale of accommodations for a specific time period.
 It is no different than the sale by a vacation time sharing lease plan resort of one week of accommodations for a specific unit because the person who typically leases that unit for that week could not use it.
 Neither the exchange nor the sale of such accommodations at a vacation time sharing lease plan resort qualify for the exemptions under Code Sections 26-32-170 and 12-36-2120(31).
-Only the sale of the full plan qualifies for the exemptions.

-(3) Effective Date of this Document: As noted on page one of this document, the effective date of this advisory opinion is April 1, 1998.
-The effective date only applies to exchanges of accommodations.
+Only the sale of the full plan qualifies for the exemptions. - (3) Effective Date of this Document: As noted on page one of this document, the effective date of this advisory opinion is January 1, 1999.
+The effective date only applies to exchanges of accommodations that are arranged and furnished on or after January 1, 1999.
+Exchanges arranged prior to January 1, 1999, but not furnished until after December 31, 1998, are not subject to the sales tax on accommodations.
 It does not apply to the purchase of accommodations through membership plans or any other method.
 For example, purchases of accommodations through membership plans are taxable for all periods open under the statute.
 It is no different than making advanced reservations at a hotel.
 The tax on such accommodations is due the month in which the accommodations are furnished, regardless of when the consideration for such accommodations is paid.